 logic The Runnable object whose run() method should be invoked.
+Throws enter(Supplier)

 IllegalArgumentException when the caller is a schedulable and logic is null.

 ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
 Storing a reference to that exception would cause an IllegalAssignmentError26, so the JVM cannot be permitted to deliver the exception.
-The ThrowBoundary-Error27 is allocated in the current allocation context and contains information about the exception it replaces.

-enter(java.util.function.Supplier<T>)
+The ThrowBoundaryError27 instance is preallocated by the VM to avoid cascading creation of ThrowBoundaryError.

+'''

+Signature

+public

+T enter(java.util.function.Supplier< T> logic)

+'''

-Same as enter (Runnable)28 except that the executed method is called get and an object is returned.
+Same as $enter(Runnable)^{28}$ except that the executed method is called get and an object is returned.